minus87/Sorting/README.md

 # Sorting
 This project includes different general sorting algorithms.
-A set of 10K integer numbers will be generated randomly and sorted.
+A set of 10K integer numbers will be generated randomly and sorted by all these algorithms.
 * Insertion sort
 * Shell sort
 * Bubble sort